Biden proposed enforceable ethics code and term limits for Supreme Court. How might they work?

 Still, making the high court's ethical code enforceable raises thorny questions about how it might be enforced, and by whom.

-Lower courts say their discipline process isn’t intended to directly police their code of ethics, maintaining the code is too broadly phrased for violations to directly translate into discipline, said Charles Geyh, a law professor at Indiana University and expert in judicial ethics.
+Lower courts say their discipline process isn’t intended to directly police their code of ethics, maintaining the code is too broadly phrased for violations to directly translate into discipline, Geyh said.

-It's overseen by the Judicial Conference, which is headed up by Chief Justice John Roberts.
+The ethical code is overseen by the Judicial Conference, which is headed up by Chief Justice John Roberts, Stephen Gillers, a legal ethics expert at NYU School of Law, pointed out.

 Biden is also calling for a constitutional amendment limiting the Supreme Court's recent decision giving former president Donald Trump — and all other presidents — broad immunity from criminal prosecution.